CodingBadgers/MineKart/README.md

 - [x] Multiple course types [Checkpoint and Lap]
 - [ ] Multiple game modes
 - [x] Multiple game running concurrently
-- [ ] Customizable pickups and powerup
+- [ ] Customizable pickups and powerups
-- [ ] Use any living entity as a mount
+- [x] Use any living entity as a mount
 - [ ] Live update signs on race progress
 - [ ] User statistics